 The name and address of the foreign partnership for which the indirect partner would have had to have filed Form 8865, but for this exception; and

 If the indirect partner is a domestic corporation, a statement setting forth all the information that the indirect partner would have had to provide in response to questions 8a and 8b on Form 8865.
-See Item G8 of the specific instructions for more information.
+See Item G8.
+Separate Units Note, later, for more information.

 Partner A does not own an interest in FPS, a foreign partnership.
 Partner A transfers property to FPS in exchange for a 15% direct interest.
 Partner A qualifies as a Category 3 filer because he transferred property to a foreign partnership and owned at least a 10% interest in FPS immediately after the contribution.
 Partner A is also a Category 4 filer because he did not own a 10% or greater direct interest in FPS and as a result of the acquisition now owns a 10% or greater direct interest in FPS.
 If Partner A properly reports the contribution on Form 8865 as a Category 3 filer, Partner A is not required to report his acquisition of the 15% interest in FPS as a Category 4 filer.

 If a foreign partnership files Form 1065 or Form 1065-B for its tax year, Category 1 and 2 filers may use a copy of the completed Form 1065 or 1065-B schedules in place of the equivalent schedules of Form 8865.

 If you file Form 8865 with an electronically filed income tax return, see the electronic filing publications identified in the instructions for your income tax return for more information.